Serious Personal Injury in Georgia

 – Lost wages (in some situations)

 Always See a Doctor – Some injuries show up later.
-Medical records help prove your case.
+If it’s not in a medical record, it might as well not have happened.

 Take Pictures and Notes – Photos and notes are strong evidence.